Ecological Assessments

 In order to gain a greater level of information on the species and habitats present in the surrounding area, a desk study or consultation is normally undertaken.
 This involves EMEC Ecology consulting with local record holders (local record centre, wildlife trusts, local natural history groups) to obtain any existing records of protected and / or notable species and designated nature conservation sites, including Sites of Special Scientific Interest (SSSI) and Local Wildlife Sites (LWS).
 This information can then be used to further evaluate the likelihood of protected species being present, or not present, within the site itself.

-Extended Phase-1 Habitat Survey
+UKHAB Habitat Survey

 Ecological Impact Assessment